FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

 ```

 #### Hard-trimming to leave bases at the 3'-end
 The option `--hardtrim3 INT` allows you to hard-clip sequences from their 5' end.
 This option processes one or more files (plain FastQ or gzip compressed files) and produces hard-trimmed FastQ files ending in `.{INT}bp_3prime.fq(.gz)`.
-We found this quite useful in a number of scenarios where we wanted to removed biased residues from the start of sequences.
+We found this quite useful in a number of scenarios where we wanted to remove biased residues from the start of sequences.
 Here is an example :

 ```
 before:         CCTAAGGAAACAAGTACACTCCACACATGCATAAAGGAAATCAAATGTTATTTTTAAGAAAATGGAAAAT